This post contains affiliate links. Read the full disclosure here.

 First of all, our view wasn’t as great as we thought it would be.
 And second of all, people kept standing on the ledge of the other side of this flower bed and a cast member kept having to tell them to get down (that poor cast member!) and it was a pretty distracting situation.

 So our fireworks experience wasn’t the best.
-This is DEFINITELY a show where you want to be as close to the front to see as you can, and I’m looking forward to seeing it again one day in a better viewing situation.
+This is DEFINITELY a show where you want to be as close to the front to see as you can, and I’m looking forward to seeing Epcot fireworks in a better viewing location next time.

 Day 2: Hollywood Studios and Animal Kingdom